ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Things to do (systems)

-A simple definition of systems is that they involve equipment or services that support more than one user.
-Therefore, basic level passwords are never sufficient to protect systems.
+Basic level passwords are never enough to protect systems that support more than one user.

 When providing passwords to users, a suitably secure mechanism should be used.
 The level of protection used during distribution must match the sensitivity of information or resource for which the password controls access.

 If a password is ever entered incorrectly, a count should start.
 After at most 5 (five) consecutive failed attempts at using the correct password, the account or system access must be locked.
 A successful use of the password resets the count to zero again.

 If a password lock occurs, a reset is required.
-This requires action by the system administrator or MOJ Service Desk, and should be essentially the same as issuing the password for the first time.
-The main difference between the processes for first-time password and for password reset are that the account details during a password reset should probably be maintained, to ensure that no work is lost.
-Checks should be enabled to ensure that the password reset process cannot be invoked by an attacker.
+This requires action by the system administrator or MOJ Service Desk.
+The process should be the same as issuing the password for the first time.
+The main difference between the processes for first-time password and for password reset are that the account details are kept, to avoid losing any work.
+Checks ensure that an attacker cannot use the password reset process.

-All systems must have processes and tools that check and remove redundant User IDs and accounts.
-The management and removal of accounts is discussed in the [IT Security- Access Control Standard][acs].
+All systems must check for redundant User IDs and accounts.
+Remove any redundant IDs or accounts.
+The [IT Security - Access Control Standard][acs] discusses the management and removal of accounts.

 If an individual loses their right to access a system, any common password they could use must be changed.